 Do I really need travel insurance?

-It depends on how you’re paying for your trip.
-Have you reserved rooms at hotels that let you cancel up to 24 hours before check-in, and rented a car that you don’t have to pay for until you show up at the counter?
-In that case, don’t bother with insurance, since you’re not out of pocket for many expenses.
+Are you reserving rooms at hotels that let you cancel up to 24 hours before check-in, and renting a car that you don’t have to pay for until you show up at the counter?
+In that case, don’t bother with a comprehensive policy that covers cancellation, since you’re not out-of-pocket for many expenses.
+(Even so, you may still want medical insurance, which is very affordable; you can get quotes for this coverage by entering $0 as your trip cost when researching policies online—see “Which policy should I buy?” below.)

 Don’t I already have insurance?